 CTM04510 - Corporation Tax: trading losses - relief against total profits: preceding accounting periods: general

 Guidance on relief for trading losses against total profits is at CTM04505.
 Where the amount of a trading loss exceeds the profits of the same accounting period, the company may claim to carry back the excess against the profits of preceding accounting periods.
-The preceding accounting periods are those falling wholly or partly within the preceding period.
+The preceding accounting periods are those falling wholly or partly within the twelve-month period ending immediately before the beginning of the loss-making accounting period.

-Losses may be only carried back against profits of a preceding accounting period if the company was carrying on the trade (in which the loss was incurred) at some time in that accounting period.
-However it is not necessary for the trade to have been carried on for the whole of the preceding accounting period.
+Losses may only be carried back against profits of a preceding accounting period if the company was carrying on the trade (in which the loss was incurred) at some time in that accounting period.
+It is not necessary for the trade to have been carried on for the whole of the preceding accounting period.
 If the trade was carried on at any time in an accounting period, then losses may be set-off against the profits of the whole of that accounting period.

 If a company ceases to carry on a trade, the preceding period is three years preceding the accounting period in which the loss is incurred (CTM04520).